 When arranging a roll-off dumpster or commercial dumpster rental you should let our sales representative know what exactly is going in the bin, how large the project is, and the frequency of the pickup.
 Most of the time the representative will be able to help you figure out what size of the bin will work the best depending on what is going inside the bin, and if there is equipment being used to fill the bin.
 This helps determine how much the debris will be compacted and affect the total capacity of the bin.

-Heartland Disposal &Recycling's core objective is to ensure the protection of the environment through effective waste management measures.
+Heartland Disposal & Recycling's core objective is to ensure the protection of the environment through effective waste management services.
 This includes diverting materials from landfills and focusing our primary efforts on recycling and materials recovery.
 To this extent, we haul debris to landfills and transfer stations that sort through the debris picking out recycling materials with the remaining unrecyclable debris put into a landfill.

 Call us at 780-440-6613 or request a free no-obligation quote.